Syreyup/Syreyup-LW-Guides/intro cam.md

 First, let's set up the keyframes.
 It'll be easier if we set these up first, trust me.

-Starting off, for a simple Point A to B camera, you'll want to make 2 camera keyframes for each `Position` and (if its only looking at one spot), one for the `Target` entry.
+Starting off, for a simple point A to B camera, you'll want to make 2 camera keyframes for each `Position` and (if its only looking at one spot), one for the `Target` entry.
 Under `Keyframe Data` you can enter the frame number in the `Time` slot.

 If you're opening a CANM file from the base game, you'll see a lot of keyframes.
 You'll probably want to delete most of the existing ones.
 Especially for a simple camera such as the one we're making here.